Helpful Information About Implementing SMART With Ocean

 Receiving a Copy of the Referral Automatically

-The requestor will likely want to have a copy of the referral in the patient's record within the POS.
-While this can be performed manually by copying and pasting from Ocean, it can also be automated if the POS/SMART server system has implemented either Ocean's eReferral FHIR API for receiving new eReferrals or Ocean's Open eReferral API to retrieve eReferrals.
-Ocean will send webhook notification to the specified endpoint (with a FHIR message event of notify-add-service-request and for the Open API notify-upstream-service-request).
+- Alternatively, automation is possible if the POS/SMART server system implements either Ocean's eReferral FHIR APIfor receiving new eReferrals or Ocean's Open eReferral API to retrieve eReferrals.
+In this case, Ocean will send a webhook notification to the specified endpoint, with a FHIR message event of notify-add-service-request (for the eReferral FHIR API) or notify-upstream-service-request (for the Open API).

 Sharing the POS Referral ID With Ocean